return42/sphkerneldoc/linux_src_doc/drivers/of/irq_c.rst

         address specifier (start of "reg" property of the device) in be32 format

     :param struct of_phandle_args \*out_irq:
-        structure of_irq updated by this function
+        structure of_phandle_args updated by this function

 .. _`of_irq_parse_raw.description`: